On Isolated Umbilic Points: Isolated Umbilic Points

 The eigen-directions determine the (unoriented) principal foliations on $S$, which have singularities at the umbilic points.
 For an isolated umbilic point $p\in S$ there is a well-defined half-integer index ${\mbox{Ind }}(p)\in{\mathbb Z}/2$ determined by the winding number of the principal foliation around the umbilic point.

-In classical surface theory, where $(M^3,g)=({\mathbb R}^3,g_{0})$, $g_0$ being the flat Euclidean metric, surfaces which are umbilic at every point can be proven to be pieces of either a round sphere or a flat plane \cite{Hopf_book}.
+In classical surface theory, where $(M^3,g)=({\mathbb R}^3,g_{0})$, $g_0$ being the flat Euclidean metric, surfaces which are umbilic at every point can be proven to be pieces of either spheres or planes \cite{Hopf_book}.
 At the other extreme, isolated umbilic points have many mysterious properties.

 Isolated umbilic points are the quarks of classical surface theory - they are contained on a string (a surface in ${\mathbb R}^3$), come in different flavours (the half-integer index) and are never seen alone in ${\mathbb R}^3$, at least on strictly convex surfaces (the Carath\'eodory Conjecture).